Last updated on July 27th, 2023 at 10:33 am

 - A flat foot design means I don’t have to bolt it to the floor.

-- 3”x3” steel uprights are solid, heavy, and the rack is extremely stable.
+- 3”x3” steel uprights are solid and heavy, and the rack is extremely stable.

 - It came with two pull-up bars, safety pins, j-hooks, and plate storage.